 Snow's original whitening kit has a mouthpiece with built-in LEDs, like Smile Avenue.
 The big difference is that you paint the whitening serum directly onto your teeth using a brush.
 This means you use a lot less per application, you know you're getting even coverage on each tooth, and it's not going to squirt out of the mouth tray and damage your gums.

 They also have a cutting-edge wireless kit (pictured) with a self-sanitizing docking station.
 The mouthpiece is waterproof so you can even whiten your teeth while you shower.
-You can read more about Snow's kits in our full review, or visit their website to check out their full product range.
+You can read more about these kits in our full Snow teeth whitening review, or visit their website to check out their full product range.

 Here's a table comparing HiSmile with these other kits we recommend, so you can clearly see the difference: